 After clicking Finish, scroll down to SAML Signing Certificate press on actions and in the dropdown choose View IdP metadata, copy the metadata into a text file and save it as .xml

-Going back to the Coralogix SAML the configuration the file you just created must be uploaded by clicking on “Choose file” and picked from where it was saved.
+Returning to the Coralogix SAML configuration, the file you just created must be uploaded by clicking “Choose file” and picked from where it was saved.

 Go back to Okta and enable SCIM integration on the General tab, once enabled, the page will refresh with a new tab – Provisioning.